 Yesterday (April 29, 2013), Washington Wizards center Jason Collins announced he was gay, making the 34-year-old NBA star the first male professional athlete for a major American sport to openly come out.

 It’s 2013, but who’s counting?
 Like the majority of the country (with the exception of NFL player Mike Wallace, perhaps) am proud of Jason Collins.
-I applaud is bravery and look forward to how his honesty and
+I applaud is bravery and look forward to how his honesty might affect the game and its fans.

 I didn’t used to be such an advocate of celebrities (including athletes) “coming out.”